Making Impacts Globally and Locally

 - Supporting “Lunches from Lunches” (Republic Schools greenhouse project with Casey Harris) to provide public workshops on composting, planting, and maintaining small gardens.

-- More than 300 points of contact in 2015 with clients to support small garden and horticulture inquiries.
+- More than 300 points of contact annually from 2015 to Present with clients to support small garden and horticulture inquiries, as well as pest identification.

 - Annual garden tour to showcase quality gardens throughout Ferry County.